5T33Z0/Clover-Crate/GUI/README.md

 In this sub-section, you can modify clover's scan features for diks.
 In general, the less options you choose, the faster the startuptime is.
 When set to `Auto`, Clover decided what to do.
 If you set it to `Custom` you have control over the following features:

 ### Entries
 This option enables or disables scanning for UEFI records on each disk on Boot.
+It also applies the rules set in the "Hide Volume" and "Custom Entries" sections.

 ### Legacy
 This parameter enables or disables the search for legacy bootloaders launched from PBR.
 This can be refined by selecting additional criteria from a dropdown menu: "First" places legacy sections at the beginning of the list, "Last" places them at the end of the list.
 No one ever uses this, so lets move on.